joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/11/12/us/bishops-trump-immigration.html

 **Indigenous Protesters Clash With Guards at U.N.
 Climate Summit**\
-`Dozens of Indigenous protesters broke into the COP30 summit in Brazil on Tuesday, demanding preservation of their lands.
+`Dozens of Indigenous protesters burst into the COP30 summit in Brazil on Tuesday, demanding preservation of their lands.
 Other Indigenous leaders who took part in the summit said the protesters did not represent the broader movement.`\
 https://nytimes.com/video/world/americas/100000010521226/indigenous-protesters-clash-with-guards-at-un-climate-summit.html

 **Iraq’s Prime Minister Leads in Elections, but May Struggle to Form Government**\